varsha2316/ecommerse_django/README.md

 14. As a User, I should be able to register to the website
 15. As a User, I should be able to login to the website
 16. As a User, I should be able to create my profile
+17. As a User, I should be able to manage (edit) products
+18. As a User, I should be able to remove products
+19. As a User, I should be able to add more than 1 product to shopping bag
+20. As a User, I should be able to remove product to shopping bag

 ## Features Left to Implement